smyler3/todo-list/README.md

     -
     Instead of re-rendering whole page just render new project?
 (Could be reverted when sorting implemented) Or maybe instead of adding project sorting we just allow click dragging to rearrange?

-.
+    -
+    Maybe switch to seperate scrollbars for sidebar and content rather than one for the whole page .
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------